Firebird Home Firebird Documentation Index

 • delete installation directory

-The embedded server is a fully functional server linked as a dynamic library (fbembed.dll).
-It has exactly the same features as the usual Superserver and exports the standard Firebird API entrypoints.
+The embedded server is a fully functional server linked as a dynamic library that is distributed with the name fbembed.dll.
+It has exactly the same features as the usual Superserver and its client part exports the standard Firebird API entrypoints.

 The embedded server acts as a true local server for a single client accessing databases on a local machine.
 It can also act as a remote gateway that redirects all network calls to other hosts, just as the regular client library does.